slimgroup/Tao.jl/README.md

 ## Documentation

-Check out the [Documentation](https://slimgroup.github.io/ParametricOperators.jl) for more or you get started by running some [examples](https://github.com/turquoisedragon2926/ParametricOperators.jl-Examples)!
+Check out the [Documentation](https://slimgroup.github.io/ParametricOperators.jl) for more or get started by running some [examples](https://github.com/turquoisedragon2926/ParametricOperators.jl-Examples)!

 ## Issues